Diomuzan/Keskele/README.md

-# Battleships
+# Keskele
-This is the game Battleships made with HTML, CSS and JavaScript.
+Keskele is a C# and lastly .NET program.